Tel: +44 (0)7841133027

 Whether you are importing, exporting, drop-shipping, direct-shipping or working through third parties, contract terms often have a considerable unintended impact on the physical movement of goods, legal liabilities and costs.
 In the modern supply chain it is quite usual for there to be several different contracts and perhaps sub-contracts all ‘daisy-chained’ together.
-These practical but frequently apparently un-connected consequences can have a major impact on cash flow, timescales, freight costs, import duty and tax.
+These practical but frequently apparently un-connected consequences can have a major impact on cash flow, timescales, freight costs, customs clearance, import duty and tax.

 Likewise the seemingly simple choice of an importer or exporter can lead to the need for businesses to register a multitude of new companies around the world to manage their tax affairs.